September 16, 2015

 Sara Little Turnbull, Corporate America’s Secret Weapon

-For more than five decades the product designer—having done work for Coke, 3m, and Corning—has operated at the intersection of design and commerce.
+For more than five decades Sara Little Turnbull has been corporate America’s secret weapon, working behind the scenes, operating at the intersection of design and commerce.

 Over her 83 years, Sara Little Turnbull has amassed a diversity of knowledge by reading five newspapers daily and nearly 60 publications a month, but mostly she relies on firsthand experience.